bendangelo/EntityJS/README.md

 ## QUnit Testing

-All games will now use [QUnit](http://docs.jquery.com/QUnit) as the primary test framework.
-Its light weight and awesome.
+All games use [QUnit](http://docs.jquery.com/QUnit) as the primary test framework.
+Its light weight and easy to use.
+Checkout the platform template to see some example tests.

+### Factories

+Factories are used to create a complex entity in one line of code.
+During tests you may need to test a specific type of entity multiple times and its annoying constantly changing its values.
+Factories solve this issue.

+Simply create a new `factories.js` in the `/tests` directory and add something like below.

+    factory('enemy', function(){
+      //make a custom coin
+      this.health = 100;
+      this.state = 'idle';

+      //can use normal entity methods
+      this.on('update', function(){
+        //something
+      });
+    });

+    //create new enemy entity anywhere in tests var e = factory('enemy');
+    eq(e.state, 'idle') //true

+    //Same as...
+    var e = re.e('enemy');
+    e.health = 100;
+    //etc...

+What if you need multiple enemy factories?

+    //use f for laziness
+    f('enemy attacking', function()
+      this.state = 'attacking';
+    });

+### EntityJS Helpers

+Some asserts have been added for checking entities, like `expectTrigger`, `expectFlicker` and `expectListener`.
+For more info check `localhost:2345/qunit/qunit.entity.js`

+### Input Helpers

-Special methods like `keypress` and `click` are available to simulate user input.
+Special methods like `keypress()` and `click()` are available to simulate user input.
 Check `localhost:2345/qunit/qunit.input.js` for more information.

 ## Tile Map Editor

-The awesome [tiled](http://www.mapeditor.org/) map editor is now compatible and can be used in your projects.
+The awesome [tiled map editor](http://www.mapeditor.org/) is now compatible and can be used in your projects.

 Simply create a new directory in /assets named levels or anything you like to save your maps in.
 They can accessed in code like so: